etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 - **Updatable Configs**: Check this checkbox.
 - **Public URL**: Configure the publicly accessible URL for the service.

-Below are configuration examples.
+See the configuration examples bellow.
 Replicate them.
 The **Public URL** field only needs to be configured when the sub-application is set to production.

 ![alt text](../../../assets/developer-guide/etendo-mobile/tutorials/create-new-subapplication/rx-config-config.png)

 ![alt text](../../../assets/developer-guide/etendo-mobile/tutorials/create-new-subapplication/rx-config-auth.png)

 !!!info
-  If using Dockerized Tomcat, the URLs within the container's network are `http://config:8888` and `http://auth:8096`
+    If using Dockerized Tomcat, the URLs within the container's network are `http://config:8888` and `http://auth:8096`.

 ## Creating the Sub-application